02 / Operator ModesConfiguration

 Read launch-mode, environment, and feature configuration clearly

-Configuration docs explain feature flags, environment modes, disabled controls, optional preferences, and fail-closed readiness so launch-mode Terminal remains honest.
+Configuration docs explain feature flags, environment modes, disabled controls, optional preferences, and fail-closed readiness so launch-mode routes remain honest.

 Use this page when a control is visible but disabled, when an interface is mocked or boundary-only, or when a setting has a settlement or delivery consequence.